 Common Uses for Vodka

-The most common use for vodka is to mix drinks or drink neat as a shot or a sipping drink.
+The most common use for vodka is to mix drinks or as a sipping drink.
 Here are some of the most common drinks made with vodka:

 - Bloody Mary